 Issues are divided into danger items, recommended fixes and safe security items.

 Action buttons are displayed next to issues to fix them directly.
-The program lacks explanations and it is not always clear why something is rated dangerous or unoptimized.
+The program lacks explanations and it is not always clear why something is rated as dangerous recommended for fixing.

 It is for instance not really clear why an IE Title change is dangerous, or what IE Title actually refers to.
 To page titles displayed by Internet Explorer?
 To the default home page?
 To something else?